Patent strategy for tech startups: Protecting intellectual property

 Another timing strategy is to delay public disclosure until there is sufficient information and finances to file a patent.

-Start-up companies often do not have the financial resources to pursue a patent.
-Consider the following when deciding how to proceed:
+Tech startups often do not have the financial resources to pursue a patent.
+Consider the following when deciding how to proceed with a patent application:

 World Intellectual Property Organization. (n.d.)
 Retrieved December 15, 2009 from http://www.wipo.int/portal/index.html.en